We focus on five social themes.

 On our TNOTIME platform you can find blogs, interviews and background stories.
 Discover the field of TNO captured in photographs, animations, video and text.
 Share interesting articles and powerful infographics, or download whitepapers.

 Giampiero Gerini is Senior Scientist in the Optics department.
-As far as he is concerned, research can never be too ground-breaking.
+As far as he is concerned, research is always a combination of ground-breaking innovation and application driven research.

-“I find less conventional optics particularly fascinating.
-For instance, I am very excited about the potential of metasurfaces.
-These are thin layers of material with sub-wavelength “nanoscale scattering elements” which can make very abrupt changes to the properties of light.
-This enables us to manipulate light in every possible way, and also in much thinner membranes than those used in conventional optics.
-This technology has enabled us to develop optical systems that are highly versatile, yet take up very little space.”
+“I find the latest developments in the field of non-conventional optics particularly fascinating.
+For instance, I am very excited about the potential of nano-engineered metasurfaces.
+These are extremely thin membranes of engineered materials with sub-wavelength “nanoscale scattering elements”.
+These nano-scatterers can introduce very abrupt changes to the properties of light.
+This enables us to manipulate light in every possible way, with much thinner components than those used in conventional optics.
+This technology enables us to develop optical systems that are extremely versatile, yet take up very little space.”

 Stay up to date with our latest news, activities and vacancies